lightningnetwork/lnd/aezeed/README.md

 The 2 byte timestamp is expressed in Bitcoin Days Genesis, meaning that the number of days since the timestamp in Bitcoin’s genesis block.
 This allow us to save space, and also avoid using a wasteful level of granularity.
-With the currently, this can express time up until 2188.
+This can currently express time up until 2188.

-Finally, the entropy is raw entropy that should be used to derive wallet’s HD root.
+Finally, the entropy is raw entropy that should be used to derive the wallet’s HD root.

 ## aezeed enciphering/deciperhing

 Next, we’ll take the plaintext seed described above and encipher it to procure a final cipher text.
-We’ll then take this cipher text (the CipherSeed) and encode that using a 24-word mnemonic.
-The enciphering process takes a user defined passphrase.
+We’ll then take this cipher text (the _CipherSeed_) and encode that using a 24-word mnemonic.
+The enciphering process takes a user-defined passphrase.
 If no passphrase is provided, then the string “aezeed” will be used.

 To encipher a plaintext seed (19 bytes) to arrive at an enciphered cipher seed (33 bytes), we apply the following operations:

-* First we take the external version an append it to our buffer.
+* First we take the external version and append it to our buffer.
 The external version describes how we encipher.
 For the first version (version 0), we’ll use scrypt(n=32768, r=8, p=1) and aezeed.
 * Next, we’ll use scrypt (with the version 9 params) to generate a